HistoireDeBabar/ko-home-example/README.md

-A viewmodel which demonstrates how to use some of knockouts basic data-binding attributes, as well as native observableArray functions.
-Introduces a modular pattern for object creation and functionality by using require.js.
+Expands the previous branch example to include some of the more 'advanced' features including custom bindings and extender methods.